gnodet/mvx/BOOTSTRAP.md

-# mvx Wrapper
+# mvx Bootstrap

-The mvx wrapper provides a way to use mvx in any project without requiring users to install mvx separately.
+The mvx bootstrap provides a way to use mvx in any project without requiring users to install mvx separately.
 This is similar to how Maven Wrapper (`mvnw`) works for Maven projects.

 ## 🚀 Quick Start

-Once you have the wrapper files in your project, users can simply run:
+Once you have the bootstrap files in your project, users can simply run:

 ```bash
 # Unix/Linux/macOS